susanmarie87/Wild_Boutique/README.md

 Bug 13

 Problem: The Aws crisis.
 Images not displaying on Heroku.
 Cause: A backslash, /, generated in the AWS IAM secret convig variable.
-The backslash that is automaticcally generated in some AWS keys cause major issues in Heroku and this happened to me.
+The backslash that is automatically generated in some AWS keys cause major issues in Heroku and this happened to me.
 Because of the slash in the key, it
 Solution: Scott and James had a student who had previously had these problems.
 I generated a new user key and added them to the Heroku config vars and the images displayed on Heroku.
-______________
+_____________
 BUG 14

 Problem: Details about products like price and CSS not picking up.
 Cause: Somehow the product details were not picked up in AWS.
 Solution: Correcting the CSS files in AWS.

+_____________
+BUG 15

+Problem: Product detail CSS not picking up.
+Out of nowhere they have just disappeared and my brain is shutting down.
+It cannot process anything else before the deadline what-so-ever.
+Cause: The issue was that somehow someway, my details disappeared from AWS S3 Bucket.
+Solution: This problem ws solved by manually adding the productndetails into S3 static folder's CSS file in the bucket.
+The details rendered across the deployed Heroku version after this.

 ## User Story Testing